OCR-D/spec/web_api.md

 ### Database

-The database is required to store necessary information such as users requests, jobs statuses, workspaces, etc. We recommend to use [MongoDB](https://www.mongodb.com/) since it is used by Processing Servers, but other kinds of storage may work as well.
-However, there must be a MongoDB running in the system because all Processing Servers will read and write to it.
+A database is required to store necessary information such as users requests, jobs statuses, workspaces, etc. [MongoDB](https://www.mongodb.com/) is used in this case.
 To connect to MongoDB via a Graphical User Interface, [MongoDB Compass](https://www.mongodb.com/products/compass) is recommended.

 When a Processing Server connects to the database for the first time, it will create a database called `ocrd`.